bayazitkaraman/SemanticComplexityBrainActivity/README.md

   │    └── lucy_transcript.txt
   └── merlin/ ...
 ```
-Ensure paths in `experiment_subject_list.py` point to the correct files.
+Note: The data/ directory should contain the transcript.csv and events.tsv files.
+Please download the necessary .nii.gz files directly from the source.​ Ensure paths in `experiment_subject_list.py` point to the correct files.

 ### Step 2: Run the Analysis
 ```bash